pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 ### effCode:62
-This is called when the MIDI-dialog get's opened (right before effCode:66; but only once)
+This is called when the MIDI-dialog gets opened (right before effCode:66; but only once)

 5*16 (80) bytes == 0x00